-Bootstrapping with Novel Designs
+<h2>Bootstrapping with Novel Designs

-The mean is a well-known statistic with an accessible theoretical sampling distribution; yet the bootstrap can help when the central limit theorem assumptions are not justiﬁable.
+<bt>The mean is a well-known statistic with an accessible theoretical sampling distribution—yet the bootstrap can help when the central limit theorem assumptions are not justiﬁable.
 The median is well known, but it does not have a good theoretical sampling distribution; the bootstrap can help by providing an accessible empirical sampling distribution.

 In some scenarios, an established sampling distribution exists but does not ﬁt the proﬁle of an experimental design.
 For instance, the longitudinal, nested factorial design of Smith and Kimball (2010, Experiment 1) beneﬁted from the ﬂexibility of a bootstrap in two ways.
 First, a subject’s ﬁnal outcome was conditioned on their initial response in a way that prevented the ANOVA sampling distribution from representing it appropriately.
 This linking created correlated error terms for the linked observations, which invalidated the traditional ANOVA distribution as an appropriate sampling distribution (and we know that the ANOVA is not robust to violations of independence of errors).
 Second, there was substantial heterogeneity in the variability, making it difﬁcult to model appropriately.
 After the sampling frame was customized to ﬁt the researchers’ speciﬁc contrasts, a bootstrap was able to test hypotheses with N = 110 subjects that a parametric generalized linear model or multilevel model could not.

 The bootstrap’s ﬂexibility perhaps is demonstrated best when it provides a sampling distribution for a new statistic that is created for a speciﬁc design protocol.
-In fact, “subject to mild conditions” the selected bootstrapped statistic “can be the output of an algorithm of almost arbitrary complexity, shattering the naive notion that a parameter is a Greek letter appearing in a probability distribution and showing the possibilities for uncertainty analysis for the complex procedures now in daily use, but at the frontiers of the imagination a quarter of a century ago.”
-(Davison, Hinkley, & Young, 2003, p.
+In fact, “subject to mild conditions,” the selected bootstrapped statistic “can be the output of an algorithm of almost arbitrary complexity, shattering the naïve notion that a parameter is a Greek letter appearing in a probability distribution and showing the possibilities for uncertainty analysis for the complex procedures now in daily use, but at the frontiers of the imagination a quarter of a century ago.”
+(Davison et al., 2003, p.
 142).

 It is difﬁcult to give concise examples of this ﬂexibility, because several paragraphs would be needed just to describe a novel design; advice and examples are found in Boos (2003) and Davison and Hinkley (1997).

 To provide an approximation, and to stimulate the reader to think deeper about such a constructed statistic, consider the following setting.
 Tukey’s (1977) H-spread was designed to measure the distance across the middle half of a distribution (often referred to as the interquartile range).
-Suppose a theory implies interest in another distance, the distance across the middle 20% of the distribution (a range-type measure even less inﬂuenced by extreme scores than the H-spread).
+Suppose a theory implies interest in another distance: the distance across the middle 20% of the distribution (a range-type measure even less inﬂuenced by extreme scores than the H-spread).
 This statistic is sensible and interesting, but in this case, the statistical community has no background or statistical theory to help the applied researcher.
 But the bootstrap is every bit as facile and useful in this previously undeﬁned setting as it is in applications involving other well-known statistics like the mean, median, or H-spread.

-Bootstrapping Multivariate Observations
+<h2>Bootstrapping Multivariate Observations